canonical/zookeeper-operator/docs/content/explanation/ha.md

 ## Number of servers

-For Apache ZooKeeper charmed operator the number of servers in a cluster can be easily adjusted by [adding](https://canonical-juju.readthedocs-hosted.com/en/latest/user/howto/manage-units/#add-a-unit) or [removing](https://canonical-juju.readthedocs-hosted.com/en/latest/user/howto/manage-units/#remove-a-unit) Juju [units](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/unit/) from the application.
+For Apache ZooKeeper charm the number of servers in a cluster can be easily adjusted by [adding](https://canonical-juju.readthedocs-hosted.com/en/latest/user/howto/manage-units/#add-a-unit) or [removing](https://canonical-juju.readthedocs-hosted.com/en/latest/user/howto/manage-units/#remove-a-unit) Juju [units](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/unit/) from the application.

 ```{important}
 Always use an odd number of servers in an Apache ZooKeeper cluster for optimal performance and high availability (HA).